Coffee Shop Profit Margins: What to Expect and How to Improve Them

 Free extras cultureEroded marginsStandard portions, track comps

-Often overlooked expenses: credit card processing (2.5–3.5% of sales), equipment maintenance, replacement smallwares, employee meals/drinks, training time, and theft and waste.
+Hidden costs often overlooked: credit card processing (2.5–3.5% of sales), equipment maintenance, replacement smallwares, employee meals and drinks, training time, theft and waste.

 Daily revenuePOS reportTrending up